iboB/dynamix/README.md

 * Compose objects from mixins at run time
 * Physically separate interface and implementation
-* Non*intrusive &ndash; mixins don't need to have a common parent or any special code inside
+* Non-intrusive &ndash; mixins don't need to have a common parent or any special code inside
 * Mutate "live" objects by changing their composition at run time
-* Use `std::polymorphic_allocator` to allow fine*tuning allocations and achieving cache*locality in critical parts of the code
+* Use `std::polymorphic_allocator` to allow fine-tuning allocations and achieving cache locality in critical parts of the code
 * Create shared libraries and plugins which can enrich or modify objects, without modifying (or even rebuilding) the executable.
 * Add "hotswap" to a project while developing
 * Have complete runtime reflection by symbols or strings